Get the Tata Capital App to apply for Loans & manage your account. Download Now

 5. Deductions under Section 80DD include the costs for the treatment of any disabled dependents.

-Now that we have explored some of the tax-saving options available under different tax regimes, let’s dive into effective strategies to save tax on a 50-lakh salary or above.
+Now that we have explored some of the tax-saving options available under different tax regimes, let’s dive into effective strategies to save tax for Rs.
+50 lakhs in India.

 1. Explore different tax-saving investment products